-{\bf VOS (\underline{V}irtual \underline{O}utlier \underline{S}ynthesis)} \cite{VOS} detects unknown objects by treating them as out-of-distribution (OOD) based on an energy-based method.
+{\bf VOS (\underline{V}irtual \underline{O}utlier \underline{S}ynthesis)} \citep{VOS} detects unknown objects by treating them as out-of-distribution (OOD) based on an energy-based method.
 Specifically, it estimates an energy value for each detected instance and judges whether it is known or unknown by comparing the energy with a threshold.
-Following the original study \cite{VOS}, we choose the threshold using the validation set so that 95\% of known object instances are correctly classified.
-Unlike other OSOD methods, VOS does not provide a detection score for unknown objects.
-To compute AP, we use the energy value for the purpose.
-We use Faster RCNN with ResNet50-FPN backbone \cite{FPN}, following the paper.
+We use the energy value to compute unknown AP.
+We choose Faster RCNN with ResNet50-FPN backbone \citep{FPN}, following the paper.

-{\bf OpenDet (\underline{Open}-set \underline{Det}ector)} \cite{Opendet} is the current state-of-the-art on the popular benchmark test designed using PASCAL VOC/COCO shown in Table \ref{tbl:cat_split_owod}, although the methods' performance is evaluated with inappropriate metrics of A-OSE and WI.
+{\bf OpenDet (\underline{Open}-set \underline{Det}ector)} \citep{Opendet} is the current state-of-the-art on the popular benchmark test designed using PASCAL VOC/COCO (shown in Table \ref{tbl:cat_split_owod}), although the methods' performance is evaluated with inappropriate metrics of A-OSE and WI.
 OpenDet provides a detection score for unknown objects, which we utilize to compute AP.
-We use the authors' implementation\footnote{\url{https://github.com/csuhan/opendet2}}, which employs Faster RCNN based on ResNet50-FPN for the base detector.
+We use the authors' implementation, which employs Faster RCNN based on ResNet50-FPN for the base detector.